-The Department of Defense has rolled out the Blended Retirement System to serve the remaining 80 percent of service members currently left out in the cold.
-The goal is to offer a retirement system that aligns more closely with a civilian 401(k) plan, as well as to offer benefits for those who serve their country in uniform but not for a full 20-year career.
-While this new system is designed to save the government money, many benefits are available for military members who understand the new system and want to build their savings for retirement as a veteran who may be seeking to open a small business or become a government contractor with a certification as a veteran-owned smalll business.
+To alleviate this problem, the Department of Defense rolled out the Blended Retirement System to serve the remaining 80 percent of service members left without military retirement benefits.
+The goal of the BRS is to offer a retirement system that aligns more closely with a civilian 401(k) plan, as well as to offer military benefits for those who serve their country in uniform, but not for a full 20-year career.
+While these new military retirement changes are designed to save the government money, many benefits are available for military members who understand the new system.
+It’s perfect for veterans who want to build their savings for retirement, those who may be seeking to open a small business, or those who want to become a certified, veteran-owned, small business government contractor.

-One major flaw with the current retirement plan the military adheres to (sometimes referred to as the Legacy Plan) is that if you leave the military before you’ve hit 20 years of service, you leave with nothing in retirement from the military, aside from your own personal savings.
+One major flaw with the prior military retirement plan (sometimes referred to as the Legacy Plan) was that if you leave the military before you’ve hit 20 years of service, you leave with nothing in military retirement benefits, aside from your own personal savings.

 To many service members, this is a huge drawback.
 While armed forces personnel are enabled to open a Thrift Savings Plan (TSP), a retirement savings and investment plan specifically for Federal employees, a recent study shows that only 45 percent have even opened a TSP, and there is no type of government match compensation even if they do have an account.

 All of that is about to change.
-Based on the new BRS plan, unless a service member leaves the military before completing a mere two years of service, they will absolutely leave with some sort of retirement benefits; strategists believe that will amount to about 85 percent of service members.
-How much compensation a member receives will depend on many factors, explained below, but the biggest takeaway here is that any military members who start their service in 2018 will be almost guaranteed to walked away with some form of retirement benefits.
+Based on the new Blended Retirement System (BRS) plan, unless a service member leaves the military before completing a mere two years of service, they will absolutely leave with some sort of military retirement benefits.
+Strategists believe the BRS will t will provide benefits to about 85 percent of service members.
+How much compensation a member receives will depend on many factors, explained below, but the biggest takeaway here is that any military members who started their service in 2018 will be almost guaranteed to walked away with some form of retirement benefits.

-Due to the nature of the changes in the retirement plan, this policy change will not benefit everyone currently serving in the military.
-Because of the known nuances, the military has decided to create an “opt-in” implementation strategy, like a 3-tiered system, to make the transition as smooth as possible.
+Due to the nature of the changes in the military retirement plan, the BRS policy change will not benefit everyone currently serving in the military.
+The military has decided to create an “opt-in” implementation strategy, which works like a 3-tiered system, to make the transition to the blended retirement system as smooth as possible.

 - Tier 1: Anyone whose service began before Jan.
 1, 2006